Ryder Cup Betting Offers 2018

 In the early days the Ryder Cup selection process was similar to cricket and other sports with an American and British selection committee that would pick the players.
 Over time this has evolved into a system where the top ranked players are selected automatically with the captain picking the rest of the team.
 Europe and America have slightly different selection criteria.

 The European system selects the top 4 players from the Ryder Cup European points list, points are earned from previous results in the Race to Dubai tournaments.
-The top five players from the Ryder Cup world points list (who haven’t already qualified above) are also automatically selected.
+The top four players from the Ryder Cup world points list (who haven’t already qualified above) are also automatically selected.
 This is based on total world ranking points earned in the previous calendar year.
-Finally, the captain selects a further 3 players announced at the end of August, this makes up the final team of 12 players.
+Finally, the captain selects a further 4 players (up from 3 in 2016) and is announced at the end of August, this makes up the final team of 12 players.

 The USA select 8 leading players from the Ryder Cup points list, this is made from results at the previous two years of major championships (the current year earning double points), World Golf and Players Championships and PGA tour events.
 One point is given roughly for every $1,000 earned.
 The remaining four places are selected by the captain.

 The Ryder Cup is a professional only event and is only open to players on respective European or PGA Tours.

 The USA team captain is selected by the PGA of America executive committee with the Europe captain picked by the European Tour selection committee.
 Although in the early days captains were also selected as players these days captains are non-playing.
 Their primary duties are to meet to decide the order of play on the first two days and choose the team line up.
 Arnold Palmer was the last captain to play in 1963 and although modern captains don’t play all of them have contributed as players previously.
 The exception being the British captain John Taylor in 1933.